 Returning to the Hut, Susan and Millie are conferring with Lucy.
 Stern supervisor Jean queries why they aren’t working and we learn that Susan has spotted ‘a code within the cipher‘.
 My colleague at work told me she didn’t really understand the difference so I though I’d give an explanation here.
 My more knowledgeable readers may raise an eyebrow or two at the simplistic explanation.

 Susan has identified ‘Dietrich’ within the enciphered message.
 Deitrich is the code, which in this case is a word substituted for another word, ‘deploy’.
-This coded word is within a message which has been enciphered using a process of substituting each individual letter within the message for another random letter.
+This coded word is in a message which has been enciphered using a process of substituting each letter within the message for another random letter.
 In simple terms, this is what the Enigma cipher machine did with much success.
-So, Susan has identified that the German army are sending battle orders within a enciphered message and deploying the commands with the use of code word ‘Deitrich’.
+So, Susan has identified that the German army is sending battle orders within a enciphered message and deploying the commands with the use of code word ‘Deitrich’.

 ‘Ultra’ is the cover name given to all special intelligence sent using high-grade (high security) codes and ciphers, such as Enigma.

 Back to The Bletchley Circle we now know what the German Army are up to and the girls have single-handedly helped the Allies neutralise the threat.
-It is true that such breaks helped the Allied campaign and some say that the work of Bletchley Park help shorten the war by at least two years.
+It is true that such breaks helped the Allied campaign and some say that the work of Bletchley Park helped shorten the war by at least two years.